fokosun/Checkpoint2/README.md

 ## Classes

-- **Base** - Defines all the CRUD Implementations functions that allows reading data from a particular table.
-Every other class can inherit from the base class to access the functions.

-- **DatabaseConnector** - Implements the DatabaseInterface
+- **Model** - Implements the Model Interface.
+The User, Car, Bicycle example classes will extend this class.

+- **Connection** - Loads and reads the .env file, returns the PDO connection object

+- **WordNotFoundException** - It is what it is, an exception class!

-- **DatabaseInterface** -
+- **User, Car, Bicycle** - Example classes

-- **User** - Implements the Base Class

 ## Testing